MitchellWeg/MitchellWeg.github.io/content/post/using-docker-compose.md

 ---

 ### Preamble
 Nowadays, everyone's favorite buzzword is "__microservices__", and that's very logical.
-In a microservices architecture it's easy to scale up separate services as need be.
+In a microservices architecture, its easy to scale up separate services as need be.
 It's a proven architecture pioneered by companies as [Netflix](https://www.youtube.com/watch?v=CZ3wIuvmHeM&ab_channel=InfoQ).
 However, sometimes it can be tedious to take care of the separate services.
 That is why __Docker__ was invented.

 ### What is Docker?
 Docker is a way of _containerizing_ applications.
 A container is a way of "packing up" a piece of code along with its dependencies.
-This way the application can be started quickly and it can be reliably run across many sorts of computers with many sorts of different architectures.
+This way, the application can be started quickly and it can be reliably run across many sorts of computers with many sorts of different architectures.

 A Docker container is created with a _Dockerfile_.
 A Dockerfile is a way to tell Docker how to build your container.
 In a Dockerfile you can specify the OS you want your application to run on (most commonly used are Ubuntu, Alpine or Fedora), where your application is and how to run it.